If you are not making money while sleeping then you will end up working till you die.

 People spend lakhs of rupees in education so that they can get a job.
 But they never learn how to manage money.

 They again spend at least 10,000 every month in educating their kids (so that he can also get a job in the future) but afraid to spend Rs.
 10,000 to hire a financial expert.

-You end up losing more than 10,000 Rs. every year after investing in wrong places.
-Popular example of loss making financial products is ULIPs and Insurance Plans that banks sell you on the name of saving plans.
+You end up losing more than 10,000 Rs. every year after investing in the wrong places.
+A popular example of loss-making financial products is ULIPs and Insurance Plans that banks sell you on the name of saving plans.

-I will go deeper into the topic some other day and explain how banks fool you by selling products that gives less than 4% annual return.
+I will go deeper into the topic some other day and explain how banks fool you by selling products that give less than 4% annual return.